 Here are some key takeaways for jobseekers who wish to participate in the project management field:

-- With a projected job growth of 33% through 2027, a career in project management faces much-better-than-average outlook compared to other occupations.
+- With a projected job growth of 33% through 2027, a career in project management faces a much better-than-average outlook compared to other occupations.

 - Project managers are in demand across many industries as the project-based approach to doing business becomes more widespread.
 While project management has reached high maturity levels in IT and construction, industries with the greatest current demand include healthcare, telecommunications, manufacturing, and energy.